MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 ## Key design strategies

-Threat modeling is a crucial process that an organization should integrate into the SDLC.
+Threat modeling is a crucial process that an organization should integrate into its SDLC.
 It's not solely a developer's task.
 It's a shared responsibility between:

 - The workload team, which is responsible for the technical aspects of the system.
 - Business stakeholders, who understand the business outcomes and have a vested interest in security.